 Both Ladybird adults and their Ladybird larvae are voracious eaters and can make a real difference to greenfly and blackfly infestations both under glass and outside.

 The ladybirds we supply are Adalia Bipunctata - the red two-spotted ladybird.
 They are one of many native species in the UK.
 Ladybirds are one of the most popular controls for aphids.

-Sold as larvae or adults, all our prices include P&P. Orders placed by 10am Monday will be despatched later in the week.
+Sold as larvae or adults in various pack sizes.
+Orders placed by 10am Monday will be despatched later in the week.

 How much do I need?

 How to use

 Both Ladybird Adults and their young (larvae) are extremely popular for controlling aphids.

 Adult Ladybirds lay up to 50 yellow Ladybird eggs per day under the leaves of plants and up to 1500 in their Ladybird lifetime to continue the cycle of natural pest control.